mariofvelez/Java-Physics-Engine/README.md

 world.addBody(body);
 ```

 You can add as many bodies as you'd like, however the computation time scales quadratically (O(n^2) time) with dynamic bodies, and linearly (O(n) time) with static bodies.
-This will be improved later using a qaudtree
+This will be improved later using a Bounding Volume Hierarchy (BVH)

 # What I learned
-- Computational geometry - polygon and circle collision, as well as center of mass and moments of inertia
+- Computational geometry - SAT collision detection and response, Voronoi collision detection, center of mass and moment of inertia algorithms for polygons, and optimized GJK algorithm
 - Linear algebra - matrix transforms, rotations
 - Implicit methods of integration - Euler, Runga-Kutta 4

 # Things to Implement
 - Voronoi partitioning using Fortune's Algorithm
-- Collision optimization: impulse calculations and broad phase detection, GJK implementation
+- Collision optimization: impulse calculations and broad phase detection, enhanced GJK + EPA implementation
 - Fix friction impulse
 - Ray and area querying
 - RK4 integration with constraints